LiMinggang/madedit-mod/README.txt

 New: Ctrl+Shift+Wheel as shortcut for Page Up/Down
 Fix: Toolbar issue
 Fix: Regex search bug #224
-Update Simplified Chinese translation
+Fix: Caret position is not updated if close search dialog by click 'X' instead of close button Update Simplified Chinese translation

 Mod v0.4.5